 When you use the Console to update your IAM resources, the Console sends the requests to the home region for you.
 You don't need to switch to your home region first.
 IAM then automatically propagates the updates to all regions in your tenancy.

 When you subscribe your tenancy to a new region, all the policies from your home region are enforced in the new region.
 If you want to limit access for groups of users to specific regions, you can write policies to grant access to specific regions only.
 For an example policy, see Restrict admin access to a specific region.

-IAM Updates Are Not Immediate Across All Regions
+IAM Updates Aren't Immediate Across All Regions

 When you create or update an IAM resource, be aware that you need to allow up to several minutes for the changes in your home region to become available in all regions.

-Provisioning SaaS applications and Geo-Regions
+Provisioning SaaS Applications and Geo-Regions

 SaaS applications are provisioned in the geo-region specified on your order.

 After creating a cloud account to add your subscription, a Default identity domain is created in the home region.
 For SaaS applications, the home region isn’t the provisioning location.
 SaaS applications are provisioned in the Data Center region (sometimes called the geo-region) specified on your order.
 For example, the North America geo-region includes three regions (Ashburn, Phoenix, and Toronto).